Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ## Overview

-The Voice Assistant Test (VST) tool is a configurable .NET core C# console application for end-to-end regression tests and intent scoring for your Microsoft [Voice Assistant](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/voice-assistants).
+The Voice Assistant Test (VST) tool is a configurable .NET core C# console application for end-to-end functional regression tests for your Microsoft [Voice Assistant](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/voice-assistants).
 It uses the [Microsoft.CognitiveServices.Speech.Dialog](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.dialog?view=azure-dotnet) APIs in the [Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) to execute a set of single or multi-turn dialogs against your bot or Custom Commands web application.
 JSON files are authored to specify what the client sends to the bot and the expected bot response, for every turn in the dialog.
 The tool can run manually as a console command or automated as part of Azure DevOps CI/CD pipeline to prevent regressions in your bot.
-The tool can also aggregate test results for the purpose of creating an intent (task execution) scoring report.

 Voice Assistant Test supports the following: